 A key element of our strategy is to use and expand our proprietary drug discovery and development engine to build a pipeline of potential drug candidates and advance these drug candidates through preclinical studies and clinical development for the treatment of various diseases.
 As an organization, we have never developed a drug candidate through to commercialization nor have we ever conducted a pivotal clinical trial.
 Although our research and development efforts to date have resulted in our identification and development of FLX475, RPT193 and other potential future drug candidates, neither our proprietary drug discovery and development engine nor our organization has a track record of success.
 Our current drug candidates may not be safe or effective therapeutics and we may not be able to develop any successful drug candidates.
-Our proprietary drug discovery and development engine is evolving and may not reach a state at which building a pipeline of drug candidates is possible.
+Our proprietary drug discovery and development engine of drug candidates is possible.
 Even if we are successful in building our pipeline of drug candidates, the potential drug candidates that we identify may not be suitable for clinical development or generate acceptable clinical data, including unacceptable toxicity or other characteristics that indicate that the drug candidates are unlikely to be products that will receive marketing approval from the FDA or other regulatory authorities or achieve market acceptance.
-Even if the drug candidates we identify are suitable for clinical development, our lack of experience as an organization at developing drugs may cause us to fail in successfully developing the drug candidate through to commercialization.
+Even if the drug candidates we identify are suitable for clinical developing the drug candidate through to commercialization.
 If we do not successfully develop and commercialize drug candidates, we will not be able to generate product revenue in the future.